heimskr/game3/README.md

 Thanks to [190n](https://github.com/190n) for their work on the resource embedding system.

+Sprites in `/resources/items/franuka.png` were made by [Franuka](https://twitter.com/franuka_art) and are not governed by this project's license.

 ## Contribution Ideas
 If you'd like to contribute, here are some ideas, ordered roughly from easiest to hardest.